 So - enjoy the Sharefound website: there's lots here to encourage you.

-Their inheritance relies on your generosity.
-If you have made provision for your own children and/or grandchildren, please contribute now for those not so fortunate
+Your generosity is vital to ensuring that the Junior ISA scheme is really effective for young people in care in your area.
+If you have made provision for your own children and/or grandchildren, please contribute now for those not so fortunate.